ZMT Mission & Values

 The Leibniz Centre for Tropical Marine Research (ZMT) is Germany-wide the only research institute for the study of tropical and subtropical marine ecosystems and their services to human societies.

-The mission of ZMT is to provide a scientific basis for the protection and sustainable use of tropical coastal ecosystems by conducting research, capacity building and consulting activities in close cooperation with international and national partners
+The mission of ZMT is to provide a scientific basis for the protection and sustainable use of tropical coastal ecosystems by conducting research, capacity development and consulting activities in close cooperation with international and national partners

 As one of the first research institutes in Germany, ZMT, from its very beginning in 1991, genuinely brought together the key disciplines for the holistic assessment of marine resource use and management in the tropics.
 Today, ZMT continues to play a leading role in the integration of social and natural science approaches, as well as transdisciplinary stakeholder involvement processes bridging the science-practice gap.